scylladb/scylladb/docs/operating-scylla/system-configuration/snitch.rst

 GoogleCloudSnitch
 .................

-Use the GoogleCloudSnitch for deploying Scylla on the Google Cloud Engine (GCE) platform across one or more regions.
+Use the GoogleCloudSnitch for deploying ScyllaDB on the Google Cloud Engine (GCE) platform across one or more regions.
 The region is treated as a datacenter, and the availability zones are treated as racks within the datacenter.
 All communication occurs over private IP addresses within the same logical network.

 To use the GoogleCloudSnitch, add the snitch name to the :doc:`scylla.yaml </operating-scylla/admin>` file, which is located in the ``/etc/scylla/`` directory for **all nodes** in the cluster.

 You can add a suffix to the data center name as an additional identifier.
 This suffix is appended to the Zone name without adding any spaces.
 To add this suffix edit the ``cassandra-rackdc.properties`` file, which can be found under ``/etc/scylla/`` and set the ``dc_suffix`` with an appropriate text string.
 It may help to add an underscore or dash in front.
-Keep in mind that this property file is used for all Scylla snitches.
+Keep in mind that this property file is used for all ScyllaDB snitches.
 When using GoogleCloudSnitch, all other properties are ignored.